aptech/docs/docs/dtdayofmonth.rst

     :param column: Optional, name or index of the date variable in *X* to get days of the months from.
     :type column: Scalar or string

-    :return dom: The day of the month components of the dates contained in the column specified by *column*.
+    :return dom: The day of the month of the dates in the column specified by  *column*.
     :rtype dom: Tx1 vector